sridevikaza/f1tenth_lab4/README.md

 **Deliverable 2**: Make a screen cast of running your reactive node in the simulation.
 Include a link to the video on YouTube in **`SUBMISSION.md`**.
 The basic requirement is that your car should be able to navigate entire loops in `levine_blocked` map, and through at least most of the obstacles in `levine_obs` map.
 Make screen casts on both maps.
 It is fine if it is not able to make the `levine_obs` map completeley, record as long as it can make and explain the failure in your SUBMISSION.md file.

-**Deliverable 3 (tentative, as a team)**: Make a recording of the run on the actual car following the gap and completing a lap on a closed loop trajectory formed by flexible ducts and some objects on the track to create gaps.
+**Deliverable 3 (tentative, as a team)**: Make a recording of the run on the actual f1tenth car following the gap and completing a lap on a closed loop trajectory formed by flexible ducts and some objects on the track to show obstacle avoidance.

 ### VI.
 Grading Rubric